Read time 4 minutes

 Repair the corrupt Exchange database file

-The HAFNIUM attack is meant to steal, modify, or delete the data.
+The HAFNIUM attack is meant to steal, modify, or delete data.
 It can easily destroy the whole data of your business and corrupt it beyond repair.
 In such a situation, you can try the ESEUTIL tool to repair EDB.
 However, the ESEUTIL tool cannot repair severely affected database files.
-So, you can try professional Exchange data recovery solutions to recover the lost or missing Exchange data completely from inaccessible EDB files.
-The best tool you can try is Kernel for Exchange Server.
-With this tool, you can save the recovered data to Office 365 as well (in addition to live Exchange).
+So, you can try professional Kernel for Exchange Server data recovery software to recover the lost or missing Exchange data completely from inaccessible EDB files.
+This is the best tool you can try that allows you to save the recovered data to Office 365 as well (in addition to live Exchange).

 Conclusion